ArduPilot/ardupilot/libraries/AP_HAL_ESP32/README.md

 Please use lastest stable version of the esp-idf (https://github.com/espressif/esp-idf/tree/release/v3.3)
 2. Checkout this branch https://github.com/davidbuzz/ardupilot/tree/esp32_wip
 3. Use script Tools/scripts/install-prereqs-* to install ardupilot requirements
-4. edit the "source_this_file.sh" to point to the checked-out ardupilot/modules/esp_idf folder.
+4. review the file in the root of the repo called "source_this_file.sh" which points to the checked-out ardupilot/modules/esp_idf/ folder.
 5. Configure and run build:
 ```bash
 cd ardupilot